isc-projects/bind9/doc/arm/general.rst

 .. [#rfc2606] This does not apply to DNS server implementations.

 .. [#rfc1521] Only the Base 64 encoding specification is supported.

-.. [#rfc2535_1] Wildcard records are not supported in DNSSEC secure zones.

-.. [#rfc2535_2] Servers authoritative for secure zones being resolved by BIND 9 must support EDNS0 (:rfc:`2671`), and must return all relevant SIGs and NXTs in responses, rather than relying on the resolving server to perform separate queries for missing SIGs and NXTs.

 .. [#idna] BIND 9 requires ``--with-libidn2`` to enable entry of IDN labels within dig, host, and nslookup at compile time.
 ACE labels are supported